Yerry Rodríguez: Toronto Blue Jays

 On June 30, 2024, Rodríguez was traded to the Toronto Blue Jays in exchange for Josh Mollerus.
 In 4 games for Toronto, he struggled to a 15.43 ERA with 5 strikeouts over 4 2/3 innings pitched.
 Rodríguez was designated for assignment by the Blue Jays on September 12.
 He cleared waivers and was sent outright to the Triple–A Buffalo Bisons on September 15.
 Rodríguez elected free agency following the season on November 4.

-Pittsburgh Pirates

 On November 18, 2024, Rodríguez signed a minor league contract with the Pittsburgh Pirates.
 He was released prior to the start of the season on February 22, 2025.
+Having experienced elbow soreness during spring training, Rodríguez missed the entirety of the season after undergoing Tommy John surgery.

+New York Yankees

+On November 23, 2025, Rodríguez signed a two-year minor league contract with the New York Yankees.